We are pleased to announce the following tutorials:

 - Fundamentals of alignment free sequence analysis: k-mer hashing (Sven Rahmann, University Hospital Essen, University of Duisburg-Essen)

-- Using MOFA for integration of omics data (Ricard Argelaguet, EMBL)
+- de.NBI/ELIXIR hands-on tutorial on MOFA for the integration of omics data (Ricard Argelaguet, EMBL)

 - Proteomics and metabolomics with OpenMS and pyOpenMS (Timo Sachsenberg, University of Tübingen)